eZanmoto/DyalogContest2014/README.md

 ### About

-These are my solutions to the Phase II problems of the 2014 International APL Problem Solving Competition hosted by Dyalog.
+These are my solutions to the problems of the International APL Problem Solving Competition hosted by Dyalog.